mistersquiish/Twitter-Sentiment-Analysis/README.md

     <img src='test_classifiers_screenshot.png' title='Screenshot of test classifiers' width='' alt='Screenshot of test classifiers' />

     Notes:
-    - The Twitter gun related dataset was historical data retrieved in February (we retrieved historical data at first because Tweepy for was not letting us stream tweets.
-However, I will address this in my conclusion)
+    - The Twitter gun related dataset was historical data retrieved in February.
+I retrieved historical data at first because Tweepy for was not letting us stream tweets.
+However, I will address this in my conclusion.
     - Accuracy was averaging about 60 percent if we remove the LogisticRegression and NLTK's NB.
     - I tested the classifiers on the dataset I trained them in, and it produced around a 77 percent accuracy.
 So a noticeable drop.
     - To investigate bias, I tested the training set on exclusively positive and then negative tweets.
 The result was a noticeable negative bias towards tweets.

 3) Stream Twitter data and record the sentiment value using the sentiment_analysis_module.py (twitter_stream.py).

-    1. Set up a Twitter app and set our access token using Oath to connect to the Twitter API
+    1. Set up a Twitter app and set our access token using Oath to connect to the Twitter API.
     2. Stream tweets related the 'guns' and write them into a csv file.
     3. Write in location, text, and sentiment polarity.
 Sentiment polarity is the net of the probability of positive and negative sentiment. (ex.
-A sentiment polarity of '1' would mean the tweet is 100 percent chance of being positive and 0 percent change of being negative)
+A sentiment polarity of '1' would mean the tweet is 100 percent chance of being positive and 0 percent change of being negative).
-    4. Collect in about 22,000 tweets
+    4. Collect in about 22,000 tweets.

     *Screenshot of the Twitter tweets collected*